The Scientific Research Committee (SRC) consists of up to 15 researchers/clinicians in the fields of respiratory and cardiovascular health.

 In the UK, 5.1 million people suffer from asthma, which is a condition that affects the airways causing breathlessness, cough and wheeze.
 Most asthmatics respond well to currently available inhaled medication but 10% have “difficult asthma”, with poor control and frequent hospital admissions accounting for 60% of total NHS asthma spend, equating to ca £700 millions per annum.
 These patients with severe disease do not respond to treatment with standard doses of inhaled ‘steroid’ therapy and they require systemic steroid tablets to maintain some degree of disease control.

 The problem with steroid tablets is that they cause very severe side–effects including obesity, diabetes, high blood pressure, brittle bones and depression amongst many others.
-If we could understand the reason why these patients do not respond to steroids, we could potentially treat this and thus make them more responsive to normal steroid doses in asthma.
+If they could understand the reason why these patients do not respond to steroids, they could potentially treat this and thus make them more responsive to normal steroid doses in asthma.

-In the last year, we have studied small tissue samples taken from the airways of patients with severe asthma, who require steroid tablets to maintain disease control.
-We have examined the expression of thousands of genes in these samples using modern techniques which allow us to look at the entire human gene set.
-From this unique information, we have identified that a very important ‘molecular switch’ called SOCS1 is reduced in the lining cells of the lungs of patients with severe asthma.
+In the last year, the research team has studied small tissue samples taken from the airways of patients with severe asthma, who require steroid tablets to maintain disease control.
+They have examined the expression of thousands of genes in these samples using modern techniques which allow us to look at the entire human gene set.
+From this unique information, they have identified that a very important ‘molecular switch’ called SOCS1 is reduced in the lining cells of the lungs of patients with severe asthma.

 This project will try and understand why there is this failure to turn on this important switch.
 It will also examine, in the laboratory, a potential strategy to ‘switch on’ SOCS1 in the airway, using a naturally occurring compound called interferon gamma to try and increase or improve the response to steroid treatment.